 You are encouraged to go to a medical center following a sexual assault in order to check for internal injuries, sexual transmitted infections, and/or pregnancy.
 If a student seeks assistance at Student Health Services following an act of sexual misconduct or relationship or interpersonal violence, the student will be provided information on available sexual assault forensic nurses and referred to a local hospital or InterAct of Wake County.
 These are designated facilities where trained sexual assault forensic nurse examiners can complete an examination and evidence collection.
-Student Health Service's Women's Health Center and male students can contact the Student Health Services mainline to make an appointment for assistance.
+Student Health Services will provide any follow-up medical care.
+Female students may contact the Student Health Service's Women's Health Center and male students can contact the Student Health Services mainline to make an appointment for assistance.